CAMB-DSbD/attestablelauncher/README.md

 and files (public and private keys and certificates) involved.

 # Testing: compilation and execution steps
-This [compilation and execution example](https://github.com/CAMB-DSbD/attestablelauncher/docs/compile_and_exec_attlauncher_demo_steps.txt"technical report")) document shows the steps to run the attestable launcher.
+This [compilation and execution example](https://github.com/CAMB-DSbD/attestablelauncher/docs/compile_and_exec_attlauncher_demo_steps.txt "technical demo") document shows the steps to run the attestable launcher.

 # Documentation
-The discussion of the architecture that this repository implements is discussed thoroughly in [Cloud Provider's Based Attestation](https://github.com/CAMB-DSbD/attestablelauncher/blob/main/docs/CloudProvidersBasedAttestation_carlosmolina.pdf "technical report")).
+The discussion of the architecture that this repository implements is discussed thoroughly in [Cloud Provider's Based Attestation](https://github.com/CAMB-DSbD/attestablelauncher/blob/main/docs/CloudProvidersBasedAttestation_carlosmolina.pdf "technical report").

 # Compilation and execution